azotamiota/codewars-my-solutions/README.md

 # Codewars Solutions

 ## This repository contains my solutions for [Codewars](https://www.codewars.com) coding challenges.
-- Code challenges at this website are ranked.
+- Coding challenges at this website are ranked.
 - Ranks indicate the proficiency of users and the difficulty of challenges.
 - One of the classes of ranks is called "Kyu", which is divided into 8 levels.
 - The increasing order of proficiency/difficulty is: `8 kyu` to `1 kyu`.